Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation

-In this appendix we present the analytical threshold correction $\Delta\lambda^\twoL$ at $\ord(y_t^6)$, leading to eq.~\eqref{eq:Delta_at^3_alt}.
-By following our recipe from eq.~\eqref{eq:double-loop-exp-2L} in the full-model parametrization, we derive an expression for $\Delta\lambda^\twoL$ in which the large logarithmic contributions cancel against each other, yielding a threshold correction which is equivalent to the results presented in the literature.
+In this appendix we show how logarithmic contributions cancel against each other in the (implemented) master formula \eqref{eq:lambda_from_Mh} at $\ord(y_t^6)$, yielding a threshold correction in eq.~\eqref{eq:Delta_at^3_alt} which is equivalent to the results presented in the literature.
 For the sake of brevity we consider the single scale scenario, where all \DRbarPrime\ SUSY mass parameters and the matching scale are set equal to $\MS$, i.e.\ $\msf{f}^2 = M_i^2 = \mu^2 = m_A^2 = Q^2 = M_S^2$ ($f=q,u,d,l,e$).
-Furthermore, we consider a scenario with a sufficiently large value of $\tan\beta$, such that a power expansion in $\cot\beta \equiv ct_\beta$ up to terms $\propto ct_\beta^2$ is reasonable.
+Furthermore, to keep the expressions short, we consider a scenario with a sufficiently large value of $\tan\beta$, such that a power expansion in $\cot\beta \equiv ct_\beta$ up to terms $\propto ct_\beta^2$ is reasonable.
 According to eq.~\eqref{eq:double-loop-exp-2L} the 2-loop threshold correction is obtained as

 At the considered order, the Higgs pole mass correction in the MSSM in the gaugeless limit is given by

 where the first term on the r.h.s.\ of eq.~\eqref{eq:split_at^2_contr} represents the MSSM effective potential contribution from ref.~\cite{Espinosa:2000df},